brainupdaters/drlm-docs/docs/source/QuickStart.rst

 Add Network to DRLM Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First of all we must add the network where the ReaR clients are.
-To do this we have to use the command "drlm addnetwork" with the parameters -i "Network IP" network", -g "Gateway IP", -s "Server IP of the network", -n "Network Name" and -m "Netmask".
+To do this we have to use the command "drlm addnetwork" with the parameters -n "Network Name", -s "Server IP", -m "Netmask" and -g "Gateway IP".

 ::

-    $ drlm addnetwork -i 192.168.1.0 -g 192.168.1.1 -s 192.168.1.38 -n BuLan -m 255.255.255.0
+    $ drlm addnetwork -n BuLan -s 192.168.1.38  -m 255.255.255.0 -g 192.168.1.1

 Add Client to DRLM Server